interkosmos/fortran-paho/examples/plot/README.md

 to the MQTT message broker.

 ## Modules and Libraries
-Copy the `*.mod` files of DISLIN, json-fortran, and Eclipse Paho to `./include/`, for example:
+Copy the `*.mod` files of DISLIN, json-fortran, and f08paho to `./include/`, for
+example:
 ```
 dislin.mod
 json_file_module.mod